 Empowering Women to Protect Their Health

-Women and girls are particularly vulnerable to infection due to a mix of biology and social realities, yet they lack the tools they urgently need to protect themselves.
+Women and girls are particularly vulnerable to infection due to a combination of biology and gender inequities, yet they lack the tools they urgently need to protect themselves.

 In sub-Saharan Africa, where the epidemic has hit hardest, women 15-24 are at least twice as likely to be infected with HIV than young men.